Lindsey2019/wedding-website/README.md

 # I've got a food allergy!
 Please let us know!
 We are going to strive to have vegetarian and vegan options, but we want to make sure there is something for everyone.

-# Wow you sound prepared!
+# Wow, you sound prepared!
 I assure you, we are not.

 # Hey what about ___________